chrisdonahue/music-cocreation-tutorial/README.md

 #### Testing for correctness

 Now that we have our model redefined in JavaScript, it is critical that we test it to ensure the behavior is identical to that of the original Python version.
 The easiest way to do this is to serialize a batch of inputs to and outputs from your Python model as JSON.
-Then, you can run those inputs through your JavaScript model and check if the outputs are identical (modulo some inevitable numerical error).
+Then, you can run those inputs through your JavaScript model and check if the outputs are identical (modulo some inevitable numerical precision error).
 Such a test case might look like this (from [`part-2-js-interaction/modules.js`](part-2-js-interaction/modules.js)):

 ```js
 async function testPianoGenieDecoder() {